bitcoinfacts/glacierprotocol.github.io/_docs/setup/create-app-usb.md

             $ cd ~/apps
             $ apt download qrencode=4.1.1-1 zbar-tools=0.23.90-1
             ```
-    4. Copy the contents of the apps folder to the Q1 APP USB:
+    1. Copy the contents of the apps folder to the <span class="qapp">Q1 APP</span> USB:
         1. Click on the File Manager icon in the launching dock:
-        2. Navigate to the "Home" folder.
+        1. Navigate to the "Home" folder.
-        3. Click and drag "apps" folder to the icon representing
+        1. Click and drag "apps" folder to the icon representing
         the USB drive on the left panel.
-    5. Download [Bitcoin Core](https://bitcoincore.org/), which we'll use for cryptography & financial operations:
+    1. Download [Bitcoin Core](https://bitcoincore.org/), which we'll use for cryptography & financial operations:
         ```
         $ mkdir ~/bitcoin
         $ cd ~/bitcoin